Keryon42/startup/README.md

 - **HTML pages** - Four html pages, a home/login page, an about page, a page listing those who have cleared the game, and the page where you play the game
 - **Links** - A directory at the top lets you navigate to any of the four pages.
 The about page has links to various inspirations for the game.
 - **Text** - A brief description of the game on the about page, and some placeholder introductory text on the game page.
-- **Images** - As of right now I don't feel that anywhere needs one, though I will likely use some occasionally in the game.
+- **Images** - Placeholder image placed on about page, will eventually replace with some sort of logo
 - **Login** - Input box and submit button for login, for now submit button just links to play page.
 - **Database** - List of victors will be pulled from database.
 - **WebSocket** - Message button will open up messages left in local area and allow users to write their own.